Azure/azure-sdk-for-js/sdk/template/template/README-TEMPLATE.md

 The return value corresponding to a single document is either a successful result or an error object.
 Each `TextAnalyticsClient` method returns a heterogeneous array of results and errors that correspond to the inputs by index.
 A text input and its result will have the same index in the input and result collections.
 The collection may also optionally include information about the input batch and how it was processed in the `statistics` field.

-An __result__, such as `AnalyzeSentimentResult`, is the result of a Text Analytics operation, containing a prediction or predictions about a single text input.
+A **result**, such as `AnalyzeSentimentResult`, is the result of a Text Analytics operation, containing a prediction or predictions about a single text input.
 An operation's result type also may optionally include information about the input document and how it was processed.

-The __error__ object, `TextAnalyticsErrorResult`, indicates that the service encountered an error while processing the document and contains information about the error.
+An **error** object, `TextAnalyticsErrorResult`, indicates that the service encountered an error while processing the document and contains information about the error.

 ### Document Error Handling